cmosguy/laravel-php-interview/README.md

 1. `git clone https://github.com/cmosguy/laravel-php-interview.git`
 1. Go to the `laravel-php-interview` folder and run `cp .env.example .env`.
 Here in your `.env` file set you desired values.
 Make sure that the `API_KEY` value is set properly since it is required for executing requests on `api/v1/tips` endpoint.
+1. *THIS IS IMPORTANT*: The follwing commands will setup containers and seed the database
-1. *THIS IS IMPORTANT*: Execute `make local-setup` to boot up the docker containers, that should be it
+    1.  *LINUX users:* execute `make local-setup` to boot up the docker containers, that should be it
+    1.  *Windows users:* Hopefully, you have `git-bash` for windows.
+Execute the `bash` shell script: `./local-setup.sh`
 1. Go to this link: [Documentation link](https://documenter.getpostman.com/view/1567891/RzZAjxqw), then click on *Run in Postman*.
 This should import the collection as "Challenge"
 1. The `DatabaseSeeder` will seed `20` dummy records, from which 2 are with hardcoded `uuid` since they are used in the `Postman collection` that can be found under `docs/` folder.